Last updated on October 31st, 2017. Posted in Web Design For Business.

 Once Firefox restarts, FireFTP will be ready to use.
 You may see a small FireFTP icon on Firefox’s toolbar, which you can click to open FireFTP in a browser tab, or you can choose Tools > Web Developer > FireFTP.

-Once again, this information will be provided to you from your web host.
+Once again, this information will be provided to you by your web host.
 If you’re having trouble finding the information you need, contact your host’s technical support.
 This is one of the most common requests they get, so they’ll know exactly what information you need.

 Account Name: This is for your own reference, so you can put whatever you like.
 I usually just put the name of the website.